brickbots/PiFinder/docs/source/user_guide.rst

 Using the PiFinder in Access Point mode creates a network called PiFinderAP with no password to allow easy connection of phones, tablets and other devices in the field.

-To use the Client mode, you'll need to add information about the WiFi network you'd like the PiFinder to connect to using the Web Interface as described :ref:`below<user_guide:Connecting to a new WiFi network>`
+To use the Client mode, you'll need to add information about the WiFi network you'd like the PiFinder to connect to using the Web Interface as described in :ref:`user_guide:connecting to a new wifi network`

 PiFinder address
 -----------------